-Next year, we hope to resume regular communal accommodations booking.
-When provincial restrictions are lifted, we will once again invite you to consider sharing space with the hope of keeping camp prices reasonable and accommodating as many of those who would like to spend time at camp as possible.
+We hope to resume regular communal accommodations booking in the future.
+Once the pandemic has passed, we will once again invite you to consider sharing space with the hope of keeping camp prices reasonable and accommodating as many of those who would like to spend time at camp as possible.

 Tom’s A and B: Tom’s cottages provide one room with a double bunk bed and sliding glass doors onto a back deck.
 There is a small kitchen with a single burner, half size fridge, a microwave and kettle, and some dishes provided for simple meal prep.
 There is an additional single cot in this room.
 The bathroom is a two piece bathroom with an accessible shower.
 Guests must bring their own pillows and bedding.
 We ask folks to prioritise these cottages for those with accessibility challenges.